-Following publication on 11.5.2020 of the 50 page government guidance we have put together a plan to open our sites during the summer school holiday for a smaller number of children than usual.
+Following publication on 11.5.2020 of the 50 page government guidance we have put together a plan to open our sites to a smaller number of children than usual.

 We will constantly review the situation and for your peace of mind we will continue to offer full refunds or credit notes should we have to cease operating at anytime.

-- Minimize indoor activities and, weather permitting spend all day and eat lunch outdoors.
+- Minimize indoor activities and, weather permitting spend the majority of our day outdoors.
 If we are indoors windows and doors will be left open to allow air flow.

-- (At our Slimbridge site) We will utilize temporary marquees and shelters to allow children greater space per person at registration and pick up.
-Children will be designated indoor space in groups of 10-15 and remain with their group and key staff member's throughout the day.
+- Children will be designated indoor space in groups of 10-15 and remain with their group and key staff member's throughout the day.

 - Require all children and staff to wash hands upon arrival and though the day with warm water and soap for 20 seconds, drying thoroughly.
 Young children will be helped by staff.

 - (At Slimbridge) install extra, temporary, outdoor, warm water hand wash stations.

 - Remind children and display posters to catch it, kill it, bin it!
 We will provide free pocket tissues to all children.

 - Avoid parents and carers crowding together by operate a 'soft' drop off and collection where children attending the core hours can arrive between 8.40-9.20 and leave between 4-4.40.

 - Children should not pass between settings and if they are going to be accessing multiple settings parents and carers should consult Manor Farm staff prior to booking.